JAMATX38/HOMEWORK-18/README copy.md

-# Unit 18 Nosql Homework: Workout Tracker
+## Unit 18 Nosql Homework: Workout Tracker

-**<span style="text-decoration:underline;"# Unit 18 Nosql Homework: Workout Tracker>MY TASK:</span>**
+**<span style="text-decoration:underline;">MY TASK:</span>**

+For this assignment, you'll create a workout tracker.
+You have already been provided with the front end code in the `Develop` folder.
+This assignment will require you to create Mongo database with a Mongoose schema and handle routes with Express.

 **<span style="text-decoration:underline;">USER STORY</span>**

 * As a user, I want to be able to view create and track daily workouts.
-I want to be able to log multiple exercises in a

-workout on a given day.
+I want to be able to log multiple exercises in a workout on a given day.
 I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
-If

-the exercise is a cardio exercise, I should be able to track my distance traveled.
+If the exercise is a cardio exercise, I should be able to track my distance traveled.

-<span style="text-decoration:underline;">Acceptance Criteria</span>
+## Business Context

+A consumer will reach their fitness goals more quickly when they track their workout progress.

+## Acceptance Criteria

 When the user loads the page, they should be given the option to create a new workout or continue with their last workout.